googleworkspace/google-chat-samples/python/auth-app/README.md

-# Google Chat authorization bot
+# Google Chat authorization app

 This code sample creates a Google Chat app that requests additional authorizations from the user.
 This app retrieves the user's Google profile